A tale of two chip stocks

 iPhone X first weekend adoption tops the iPhone 8 models

 Broadcom confirmed this morning that it would offer to acquire Qualcomm in one of the largest tech deals of all time, and one that would consolidate two storied semiconductor companies into a single unit as the chip world has begun a course shift in the past year.
-But it’s as much a story of a potential consolidation of fabless semiconductor giants as it is one of the performances of two companies — one which has done quite well, and one which has been emphatically ho-hum.
+But it’s as much a story of a potential consolidation of fabless semiconductor giants as it is one of the performances of two companies — one that has done quite well, and one that has been emphatically ho-hum.

-As Qualcomm finds itself embroiled in a massive legal battle with Apple, one which could potentially escalate to the hardware level in which Apple extricates Qualcomm from its future devices, it’s seen its stock face a steep decline — and then a massive jump following the news of the Broadcom deal.
+As Qualcomm finds itself embroiled in a massive legal battle with Apple, one that could potentially escalate to the hardware level in which Apple extricates Qualcomm from its future devices, it’s seen its stock face a steep decline — and then a massive jump following the news of the Broadcom deal.
 Meanwhile, Broadcom under CEO Hock Tan has seen its stock methodically climb over the past two years, seeing its market cap double.

 Here are the charts that show the stocks from the past two years.
-Qualcomm’s is up nearly 20%, but that’s following the announcement of the deal with Broadcom:
+Qualcomm’s is up nearly 20 percent, but that’s following the announcement of the deal with Broadcom:

 Meanwhile, Broadcom has seen its stock more than double in the past year:

-Qualcomm has also seen some decline in revenue, both in this most recent quarter and also for the fiscal year of 2017.
+Qualcomm also has seen some decline in revenue, both in this most recent quarter and also for the fiscal year of 2017.
 Here’s a quick rundown of each company’s revenue, including its past life as Avago Technologies:

 Qualcomm’s patent portfolio is a point of strength for the company and the major source of tension in its spat with Apple and the continuing string of legal battles between the two.
 Here’s a quote from Apple CEO Tim Cook from an early call to discuss its second-quarter performance with investors regarding the legal battle: